grafbase/grafbase/examples/resolvers-upstash-ratelimit/README.md

 # Grafbase ⨯ Upstash

-This examples hows how to create a Grafbase resolver limited by Upstash rate-limiting library on the edge &mdash; [Read the guide](https://grafbase.com/guides/working-with-resolvers-and-upstash-ratelimit)
+This examples shows how to create a Grafbase resolver rate limited by the Upstash ratelimit library on the edge &mdash; [Read the guide](https://grafbase.com/guides/working-with-resolvers-and-upstash-ratelimit)

 ## Getting Started